 What are our shelf life resources?

-Our how long do grapes last content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of grapes.
+In determining how long Grapes lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Grapes.

-Although the shelf life of grapes information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion.
-So, how long will food last?
-Let’s find out!
+Although the Grapes shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care prefessional.
+Please eat responsibly!